 Ultra-wide-angle shot taken with the Nothing Phone 1

-The ultra-wide angle camera includes AF and is shown as a 0.6x option on the phone, this gives roughly a 14mm equivalent.
-It performs well for macro shots, with a close focus distance, but for shots like this with trees in the frame, you don’t need to enlarge this photo, shown above, to see the strong distortion and lower image quality towards the edges of the frame.
+The Nothing Phone 1’s ultra-wideangle camera includes AF and is shown as a 0.6x option on the phone, this gives roughly a 14mm equivalent.
+It performs well for macro shots, with a close focus distance, but for a shot such as this, above, with trees in the frame, you don’t need to enlarge it to see the strong distortion and lower image quality towards the edges of the frame.

 Nothing Phone 1 - cat in the sun.
 Photo: Joshua Waller